Plains coreopsis: Uses

 The Zuni people traditionally use the blossoms of the tinctoria variety to make a mahogany red dye for yarn, and, until the introduction of coffee by traders, to make a hot beverage.
 Women also used an infusion of the whole plant of this variety, except for the root, if they desired a female child.

 Cultivation

 Plains coreopsis is cultivated as an ornamental plant for gardens, and as a native plant for wildlife gardens and natural landscaping.
-It grows well in many types of soil, but seems to prefer sandy or well-drained soils.
+It grows well in many types of soil, but seems to prefer sandy or well-drained loam soils.
 Although somewhat drought-tolerant, naturally growing plants are usually found in areas with regular rainfall.
 Preferring full sun, it will also grow in partial shade.
+Though plains coreopsis is often described as an annual some plants will behave more like biannuals growing larger and blooming more in their second year.